Exclusive: Fearing more jailbreaks, Afghanistan rushed inmates out of Helmand

 That process is 85 percent complete, and prisoners who have yet to be moved to maximum security jails are secure, he said.

-In Helmand, hundreds of sensitive prisoners have already been moved to the capital under the plan.
-But more remain.
+In Helmand, hundreds of high-risk prisoners have already been moved to the capital, but as security forces struggle to keep the insurgents at bay, there are still others who have yet to be transferred.